-3. PROPOSED CATALOG COPY: Copy should be provided for all courses in the proposal.
+- 3. PROPOSED CATALOG COPY: Copy should be provided for all courses in the proposal.
 Include current subject prefixes and course numbers, full titles, credit hours, prerequisites and/or corequisites, concise descriptions, and an indication of when the courses are to be offered as to semesters and day/evening/weekend.
-Copy and paste the current catalog copy and use the Microsoft Word "track changes" feature (or use red text with "strikethrough" formatting for text to be deleted, and adding blue text with "underline" formatting for text to be added).

-For a new course or revisions to an existing course, check

-all the statements that apply:

-This course will be cross listed with another course.

-There are prerequisites for this course.

-There are corequisites for this course.

-This course is repeatable for credit.

-This course will increase/decrease the number of credits

-hours currently offered by its program.
+Copy and paste the current catalog copy and use the Microsoft Word "track changes" feature (or use red text with "strikethrough" formatting for text to be deleted, and adding blue text with "underline" formatting for text to be added). - a.
+For a new course or revisions to an existing course, check all the statements that apply: - This course will be cross listed with another course. - x There are prerequisites for this course. - There are corequisites for this course. - This course is repeatable for credit. - This course will increase/decrease the number of credits hours currently offered by its program.

-This proposal results in the deletion of an existing course(s) from the degree program and/or catalog.
+from the degree program and/or catalog.
 For all items checked above, applicable statements and content must be reflected in the proposed catalog copy.
 Proposed Catalog Copy is included in Appendix C. b.
 If overall proposal is for a new degree program that requires approval from General Administration, please contact the facultygovernance@uncc.edu for consultation on catalog copy.
-N/A 4.
-ACADEMIC PLAN OF STUDY (UNDERGRADUATE ONLY): Does the proposed change impact an existing Academic Plan of Study? ✓ Yes.
-If yes, please provide updated Academic Plan of Study in template format. ✓ No. 5.
-STUDENT LEARNING OUTCOMES (UNDERGRADUATE &amp; GRADUATE): Does this course or curricular change require a change in Student Learning Outcomes (SLOs) or assessment for the degree program?
-6. Textbook costs: It is the policy of the Board of Governors to reduce textbook costs for students whenever possible.
+N/A ACADEMIC PLAN OF STUDY (UNDERGRADUATE ONLY): Does the proposed change impact an existing Academic Plan of Study?
+Yes.
+If yes, please provide updated Academic Plan of Study in template format.
+No. 5.
+STUDENT LEARNING OUTCOMES (UNDERGRADUATE & GRADUATE): Does this course or curricular change require a change in Student Learning Outcomes (SLOs) or assessment for the degree program?
+Xes.
+If yes, please provide updated SLOs in template format.
+No. 6.
+TEXTBOOK COSTS: It is the policy of the Board of Governors to reduce textbook costs for students whenever possible.
 Have electronic textbooks, textbook rentals, or the buyback program been considered and adopted?
-Yes.
-Briefly explain below.
-No. Briefly explain below.
-The College will work with the Bookstore to adopt textbook cost reduction measures, especially buyback and rental options. • A Microsoft Word version of the final course and curriculum proposal
+Xes.
+Briefly explain below. ☐ No. Briefly explain below.
+The College will work with the Bookstore to adopt textbook cost reduction measures, especially buyback and rental options.